Sponsored by Tenaya Lodge

 Looking for hotels near Yosemite National Park?
 What about places to stay near Yosemite with kids?

-With so many Yosemite National Park accommodation lodging options to choose from, and considering how popular Yosemite is, it can be difficult to know where to stay when planning to visit Yosemite NP.
+With so many Yosemite National Park accommodation lodging options to choose from, and considering how popular Yosemite is, I know that it can be difficult to know where to stay when planning to visit Yosemite NP.

-I loved our four night stay at Tenaya Lodge at Yosemite during our recent 5 day trip to Yosemite in May.
-(Update.
-I also stayed another 3 nights on a separate 3 day trip to Yosemite with Globus Journeys)
+I also went back and stayed another 3 nights on a separate 3 day trip to Yosemite with Globus Journeys.

 In fact, it has been one of my favorite resorts stays in the USA so far and is perfect for those looking for an ultimate Yosemite family vacation.